 The fact that the island of Cyprus is currently divided means there are some further complications to consider when driving in Cyprus.
 If hiring a car in the southern part of Cyprus, it’s best to speak to the car rental company to determine what their policy is with regards to driving to Northern Cyprus.

-Many car rental companies will allow you to drive to Northern Cyprus, however, you won’t be covered by their insurance policy.
+Many companies will allow you to drive to Northern Cyprus, however, you won’t be covered by their insurance policy.
 You can, however, buy third party insurance when crossing the border.

 If you want to see some of Northern Cyprus but don’t want to take your rental car across the border, then it’s worth spending a couple of days in Nicosia and crossing the Green Line by foot.